Information about ECT

 Q Does ECT really work?

-because of the fit, but because of all the other things – like the
+because of all the other things – like the extra attention, support

-current is passed and there is no fit.
-In these studies, the
+passed and there is no fit.
+In these studies, the patients who had

-patients who had standard ECT were much more likely to recover, and
+standard ECT were much more likely to recover, and did so more

-who didn't have adequate fits did less well than those who did.
+have adequate fits did less well than those who did.
+Some of the

-Some of the patients who had "sham" treatment recovered too, even
+patients who had "sham" treatment recovered too, even though they

-though they were very unwell; it's clear that the extra support
+were very unwell; it's clear that the extra support does help.

 Pros & Cons of ECT